-These regulations apply to Students who register with The Open University in the academic year 2023/24 to study a taught course (module or qualification), including those studying as part of an Employer Supported Programme.
+These regulations apply to Students who register with The Open University in the academic year 2024/25 to study a taught course (module or qualification), including those studying as part of an Employer Supported Programme and those studying under a Collaborative Provision Arrangement.

-- a) If you are studying a module as a standalone course, these regulations apply to all matters concerning a module that you are registered for in the academic year 2023/2024. - b) If you are studying for a registered undergraduate or taught postgraduate qualification, these regulations apply to all studies undertaken as part of that qualification for which study commenced before or during the academic year 2023/2024. - c) If, having studied a module as a standalone course or as part of a previous qualification, you subsequently register for or declare a qualification and wish to count credit awarded for that module towards a qualification, the regulations that apply will be those in force at the date you register for or declare that qualification, not those in force at the time you studied the module (if different). - d) If you have registered for an undergraduate qualification or declared a postgraduate qualification before or during the academic year 2023/2024 but cease to be registered for that qualification or cease to declare that qualification, these regulations will continue to apply for the duration of any module study commenced as part of that qualification. - e) If you subsequently register for a taught course (module or qualification) in a subsequent academic year, including re-registering for the same qualification you were studying previously, the regulations in force at the time of that registration will apply to that further study. - f) If you change your qualification, the regulations that apply will be those that apply at the date of the change.
+- a) If you are studying a module as a standalone course, these regulations apply to all matters concerning a module that you are registered for in the academic year 2024/2025. - b) If you are studying for a registered undergraduate or taught postgraduate qualification, these regulations apply to all studies undertaken as part of that qualification for which study commenced before or during the academic year 2024/2025. - c) If you register for or declare a qualification, and you wish to count module credit previously awarded towards that qualification, the regulations that apply will be those in force at the date you register for or declare the qualification, not those in force at the time you studied the module (if different). - d) If you have registered for an undergraduate qualification or declared a postgraduate qualification before or during the academic year 2024/2025 but cease to be registered for or declare that qualification, these regulations will continue to apply for the duration of any module study commenced as part of that qualification. - e) If you subsequently register for a taught course (module or qualification) in a subsequent academic year, including re-registering for the same qualification you were studying previously, the regulations in force at the time of re-registration will apply to that further study. - f) If you change your qualification, the regulations that apply will be those that apply at the date of the change.

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025